yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_04.md

 Should be,

-> For example, to extract the fourth character of a string variable, you would use an index of 3 (since indexing starts at 0).
+> For example, to extract the fourth character of a string variable, use an index of 3 (since indexing starts at 0).

 Likewise, the sentence with,